When to plant -- Plant your seeds when you receive them for best germination.

 while they are young, unless it's early-morning sun.

-Fertilizing -- For the first month, it's best to give weekly feedings of
+Fertilizing -- For the first 2 months, it's best to give weekly feedings

 strength) liquid fertilizer.

 is perfect for young seedlings, since it is easily absorbed and complete.

 Once they are 2 months old, you may switch to an all-purpose granular fertilizer that contains micronutrients.